 These pages guide you through the general itinerary of graduation day:

-- Registration and ticket collection (at least 45 minutes prior to your ceremony);
+- Registration and ticket collection (at least one hour prior to your ceremony)

-If you have any queries about your graduation day, please contact the Assessment and Awards Team on 01695 657390 or email firstname.lastname@example.org.
+If you have any queries about your graduation day, please email [email protected].

-Registration points open two hours before the start of each ceremony and close 45 minutes before the scheduled ceremony start time.
+Registration points open two hours before the start of each ceremony and close one hour before the scheduled ceremony start time.
 You must register within this timeframe in order to attend your ceremony.

-Tempest Photographers provide the official photography service at all Edge Hill University graduation ceremonies.
-Photography studios are situated in rooms E16-E20 in the Faculty of Education (Lakeside) and will open 2 hours 30 minutes before your ceremony commences.
+Marston Events provide the official photography service at all Edge Hill University graduation ceremonies.
+Photography studios will open two hours before your ceremony commences.

-Studios will close 30 minutes prior to the start of your ceremony to enable graduands to be seated.
+Photography studios will close 45 minutes before the start of your ceremony.
 Don’t worry if you don’t have time to have your photograph taken prior to your ceremony getting underway.
-The studios will be open until one hour after the last ceremony has finished on each day.
+The photographers will be available until one hour after the last ceremony has finished on each day.

-While you will attend the Tempest photography studios for your official graduation photo, you should also be aware that the ceremonies are photographed and filmed by the University.
+While you will attend the Marston Events photography studios for your official graduation photo, you should also be aware that the ceremonies are photographed and filmed by the University.

 Photography and video footage, including a live stream, will be captured on the day for use on the University website and You Tube and in other media/publications.
 Ceremony films are archived securely and indefinitely for future reference.